 If you don’t feel sure and want to go a little further, use a water irrigator to complement your flossing routine.
 This device will help you unclog food particles, splashing a stream of water to the spots that are challenging to clear.

-We have visited mechanical ways to remove food and debris, but they won’t do much if it weren’t for bacteria that decompose them into nasty acidic residues.
+We have visited mechanical ways to remove food and debris, but they wouldn’t do much if it weren’t for bacteria that decompose them into nasty acidic residues.
 So, it would be best to kill bacteria to the best possible using mouthwash for braces users.

 Finally but not least important are the check-ups.
 Regardless of how good your oral hygiene routine is, plaque accumulates no matter what.
 So, we recommend patients visit a dentist at least twice a year for professional cleanings.